 A poor appraisal shouldn’t be confrontational or offensive.
 When we begin by asking for their own assessment, they usually sum it up pretty accurately and we need only agree.
 If they miss an important aspect, we should ask about it.
 In the rare case they’re totally off, we have to give a contrary opinion, but it seldom requires heavy emphasis; their hearing on this topic is acute.
 It’s a simple and friendly discussion, and with continuous communication none of it should come as a surprise.

 When asked what they would like to do, they’ll almost always say they’d like to try to do better and usually can offer a plan.
 If it seems feasible, we should welcome their effort and tell them we’re pulling for them.

-Quick answers can create long and difficult problems.
+Quick answers to people problems can create long and difficult problems.
 As much as we might like to, we just can’t reel words back in and start again.
 And the worse the gaffe, the more memorable and lasting it is.